Chart Color Schemes

 Caddens lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, the estimated population of Caddens is around 3,668.
-This represents an increase of 181 people since the 2021 Census, which reported a population of 3,487.
-The change is inferred from AreaSearch's estimation of the resident population at 3,550 following examination of the ABS ERP data release in June 2024 and an additional 159 validated new addresses since the Census date.
-This results in a density ratio of 3,705 persons per square kilometer, placing Caddens in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Caddens has shown resilient growth patterns with a compound annual growth rate of 4.0%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration contributing approximately 44.0% of overall population gains during recent periods.
+The population of the Caddens statistical area (Lv2) is estimated to be around 3,640 as of November 2025.
+This figure reflects an increase of 153 people since the 2021 Census, which reported a population of 3,487.
+The change is inferred from AreaSearch's estimate of 3,592 residents based on the latest ABS ERP data release (June 2024) and an additional 159 validated new addresses since the Census date.
+This level of population results in a density ratio of 3,676 persons per square kilometer, placing Caddens in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, from 2011 to 2021, Caddens has demonstrated resilient growth patterns with a compound annual growth rate of 4.0%.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 44.0% of overall population gains during recent periods.

-All drivers including natural growth and interstate migration were positive factors.
+However, all drivers including natural growth and interstate migration were positive factors.
 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb is expected to increase by 1,275 persons based on aggregated SA2-level projections, reflecting an overall increase of 39.5% over the 17-year period.
+Anticipating future population dynamics, AreaSearch forecasts a significant population increase in Caddens (SA2), expecting the area to increase by 1,270 persons by 2041 based on aggregated SA2-level projections.
+This reflects an increase of 40.4% in total over the 17 years from 2025 to 2041.

 Frequently Asked Questions - Population